MoritzHayden/bosco/README.md

 ## Special Thanks

+- The [DRG API](https://drgapi.com/) contributors for developing the API that powers Bosco
 - The folks who maintain the [Deep Rock Galactic Wiki](https://deeprockgalactic.wiki.gg/) for supplying game resources and data
-- The [r/DeepRockGalactic](https://www.reddit.com/r/DeepRockGalactic/) subreddit for supplying deep dive information
 - The [Deep Rock Galactic developers](https://ghostship.dk/about/#team) for being awesome and incredibly engaged with the community

 ## Disclaimer